tomerwi/OfritProject/README.md

 ### Training the model

-#### comment: Training the model.
+####  Training the model.
 We send the training sentences (X_train and Y_train) for theano.
 Moreover, we set the Epoch number - which is the number of iteration over all sentences, and also set the learning rate for the SGD.
 After every 5 iteration, we calculate the loss and we check if it decreases.
 This part (calculating the loss) is not necessary, its just an indication for us.
 Training the model took us alot of time due to the high number of sentences in Harry Potter's book.